 Many people have provided feedback and input to this document: Sheng Jiang, Roberta Maglione, Jonathan Hansford, Jason Coleman, Artur Hecker.
+Useful reviews were made by Joel Halpern, Radia Perlman, Tianran Zhou and Christian Hopps.

 12. Contributors

 Significant contributions to this document have been made by John Strassner and Bing Liu from Huawei, and Pierre Peloso from Nokia.